phonedotcom/API-SDK-android/docs/QueuesApi.md

 <a name="deleteAccountQueue"></a>
 # **deleteAccountQueue**
-> DeleteQueue deleteAccountQueue(accountId, queueId)
+> DeleteEntry deleteAccountQueue(accountId, queueId)

-Delete a queue
+Delete a queue.

-This service a queue from the account.
-For more information on queue properties, see Account Queues.
+Delete a queue.
+See Account Queues for more info on the properties.

 ### Example
 ```java